Apple Just Quietly Launched New Spring Color Watch Bands and iPhone Cases

 New Apple Watch band colors

-The Apple Watch has many new bands, ranging from colorful sports bands to more high-end leather options in collaboration with Hermès.
+The Apple Watch has many new bands, ranging from colorful sports bands thigh-end leather options in collaboration with Hermès.
 You can currently order the new watch bands from the Apple website.

 Solo Loop